-The Oregon Department of Transportation and the Oregon Health Authority - Public Health Division have entered into an agreement to work collaboratively to identify, develop and promote connections between public health and transportation.
-Through the use of shared research and data, ODOT and OHA are working together to improve decision making and problem solving, as well as finding opportunities to improve customer service.
+The Oregon Department of Transportation and the Oregon Health Authority’s Public Health Division work collaboratively to identify, develop and promote connections between public health and transportation, and to find shared goals and ways to support one another.
+Through the use of collaboration on plans, projects, research, and data, ODOT and OHA are working together to improve decision making and find opportunities to improve customer service.

 - Cut air pollution that contributes to respiratory and heart illnesses.